RoberthSiqueira/blockchain-acai/README.md

 # Perishable Goods Network

-> Example business network that shows farmers, shippers and retailers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.
+> Example business network that shows manufacturers, shippers and retailers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.

-The business network defines a contract between farmers and retailers.
-The contract stipulates that: On receipt of the shipment the retailer pays the farmer the unit price x the number of units in the shipment.
+The business network defines a contract between manufacturers and retailers.
+The contract stipulates that: On receipt of the shipment the retailer pays the manufacturer the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
 Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
 Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.

 This business network defines:

 **Participants**
-`Farmer` `Retailer` `Shipper`
+`Manufacturer` `Retailer` `Shipper`

 **Assets**
 `Contract` `Shipment`